This is what really happens after the college drop-offMarlene Kern Fischer

 Fitness can look radically different for a college freshman.
 Many high school students have built-in exercise programs as part of their sports teams, but if they don’t continue with collegiate sports, they will need to acquire discipline and new routines.
 Exercise is one of the best ways to handle stress, and typically students who exercise eat and sleep better both at home and on campus.
 If the drop from exercise is extreme, it could even lead to depression.

 Dig out your gym membership card or enroll for the summer.
 Try out different classes together or pay a trainer to teach your student how to use the machines.
-Or keep it more casual and go running, biking or hiking together.
+Or keep it more casual and run, bike or hike together.
 It won’t be long before your student’s body is craving the crunches and the way is paved for health and wellness.

 Consider having a more casual, late summer affair at the pool or your patio for the people who will remain the most special in your child’s life for years to come.
 Your student will appreciate soaking in the warmth and well wishes just days before departure.
 My sister hosted a party for our niece who had lost her mom to cancer at the age of twelve.
 We aunts presented a giant pillow to Rose, each panel a letter of encouragement or inspiring quote from us.
 We also completed her dorm wish list and shared our own funny college life stories at the gathering.
 Everyone cherished the time together.